laksannathan/maximal-representative-sampling/README.md

 ## Discriminative Machine Learning for Maximal Representative Subsampling
 This project deals with selection bias in social sciences.
-Discriminative learners are trained and combined to reduce the effect of bias in psychological and political studies.
+Discriminative learners are trained and combined to reduce the effects of bias in psychological and political studies.
 With positive-unlabeled learning and artificial data synthesis, performance estimation becomes more accurate in a non-traditional setting.

 ## Motivation
 In scope of my bachelor thesis, the main goal is to apply machine learning to the fields of survey analytics.